Accessibility Statement for DiscoverNorthern Ireland

 The content listed below is non-accessible for the following reasons.

 These issues will be addressed in the new site build for DiscoverNorthernIreland.com, which is in progress.
 Once the site goes live on the new CMS (expected January 2026), these issues will no longer exist.
-Beyond that date, we will continue to monitor for accessibility issues to be addressed by our developers or in-house team, and we will regularly scan our site with accessibility software to optimise the online experience for all our visitors.
+Beyond that date, we will continue to monitor for accessibility issues to be addressed by our developers or in-house team, and we will regularly scan our site with accessibility software to optimise the online experience for all website users.

 The following list will be updated with further issues classified as "disproportionate burden" as we become aware of them.